toruseo/UXsim/README.md

 ### Deep reinforcement learning signal control using PyTorch

 Traffic signal controller is trained by deep reinforcement learning (DRL) of [PyTorch](https://pytorch.org/).
-The left is no control scenario with fixed signal timing; the traffic demand exceeds the network capacity with naive signal setting, and a gridlock occurs.
+The left (or upper) is no control scenario with fixed signal timing; the traffic demand exceeds the network capacity with naive signal setting, and a gridlock occurs.
-The right is with DRL control scenario, where traffic signal can be changed by observing queue length; although the demand level is the same, traffic is smoothly flowing.
+The right (or bottom) is with DRL control scenario, where traffic signal can be changed by observing queue length; although the demand level is the same, traffic is smoothly flowing.
 [Jupyter Notebook of this example](https://github.com/toruseo/UXsim/blob/main/demos_and_examples/demo_notebook_03en_pytorch.ipynb) is available.

 <p float="left">